endurantgames/cosmiclegends/src/classes/expatriate.md

 :   You are amazingly hard to hurt.
 Increase your maximum
     Health by 5.

-Self-Repair

-:   Your injuries heal quickly.
-Regain 1 Health at
-    the start of the Hero Phase if you have at least 1 Might and 1 Health.

 In a Strange Land

 :   To be determined